Contact us whenever you need it!

 4. Be transparent: List your past evictions to ensure the information comes from you instead of an ex-landlord

-How Long Does it Take to Process a Rental Application?
+How Long Does it Take To Process a Rental Application?

 Property management companies with large staff can review applications within 24 to 72 hours, and with a cosigner, it might take longer — a week because there are more background check, and credit reports to pull.